hyyerrfocus/WZ-Tracker-V4/README.md

 ## 📝 License

 This is an unofficial fan project.
-World Zero is owned by Red Manta LLC.
+World Zero is owned by Twin Atlas.

 ## 🤝 Contributing